YunDeng98/POLEGON/README.md

 The tip ages file should contain one value per line (calendar years before present), in the same order as the sample nodes in the tree sequence.

 # Suggestions from the developers
-- The `-scaling_rep` parameter controls how many rounds of mutation-density recalibration are applied after MCMC.
+- The `-scaling_rep` parameter controls how many rounds of ARG rescaling are applied after MCMC.
 Setting it to 0 disables rescaling entirely.
 - If reproducibility is required, set `-seed` to a fixed integer.